 IBIOS 590.
 HUCK INSTITUTES' COLLOQUIUM (2) Students typically take this course in the Fall and Spring semesters of their first year.
 In Colloquium, students are introduced to a wide variety of topics of contemporary and future importance in the life sciences.
 A particular focus is placed on topics where science is likely to impact on society (and society on science).
 Topics are drawn from the area introduced by the speaker and can span the entire spectrum from basic research to the social, legal, moral and ethical implications of the science.
 A significant challenge in Colloquium is to organize and coordinate a presentation using contemporary presentation software, such as PowerPoint, in an environment in which part of the audience is present at a remote site.
 Students are required to attend the lectures and the dinners following the lectures.
+Students also participate in the group presentations during discussion sessions and submit written reports.
 Reports may be submitted to the co-chairs of the graduate program/option who may add them to the student's permanent record.
 Students receive A-F quality grades.